AIDS Related Primary Central Nervous System (CNS) Lymphoma Market

 -

-In September 2020, Australia-based oncology-focused biotechnology company Kazia Therapeutics Limited entered into a collaboration with the US-based Dana-Farber Cancer Institute.
-This collaboration aimed to investigate the use of paxalisib, a new investigational drug by Kazia Therapeutics, in the treatment of central nervous system lymphoma.
+In September 2020, Kazia Therapeutics Limited, an Australia-based oncology-focused biotechnology company, entered into a collaboration with the US-based Dana-Farber Cancer Institute.
+This partnership aimed to explore the use of paxalisib, an investigational drug developed by Kazia Therapeutics, in the treatment of central nervous system lymphoma.

 -